-Activating or deactivating an identify LED:
+Activating or deactivating an identify LED by using the HMC: About this task

 The system provides several LEDs that help identify various components, such as enclosures or field replaceable units (FRUs), in the system.
 For this reason, they are called identify LEDs.